 FAA certifications and ratings require the successful completion of written and flight exams.
 The flight exams must be given by an FAA Flight Examiner.
 Before each flight, FAA Examiner Fees are paid directly to the examiner at the time of their Oral and Flight Test for each certificate and rating.
-The present fee is \$400 per check ride.
+Present fees vary from \$300-550 per check ride depending on the certificate or rating.